LlorencCB/phis-docs-community/docs/experimental-organization.md

 The last step is to press the <span class="btn btn-primary">Search</span> button, which will lead to the creation of a graphic displaying according to a time axis the variable values associated to :

-- the agronomical objects selected on the map
+- the scientific objects selected on the map
 - the variable selected in the **Quantitative Variable** field
 - potentially the time window between **Date Start** and **Date End** if those fields have been filled out

 On the new graphic, the time is displayed on the abscissa axis and the variable on the ordinate axis.
-Each points of the same color are associated to the same agronomical object which is identified below the graphic by its URI.
+Each points of the same color are associated to the same scientific object which is identified below the graphic by its URI.
 In future PHIS developments, objects alias instead of URIs will be used as curve labels.
-Variable values and curve associated to an agronomical object can be masked by clicking on its associated curve label which at this point changes from black to grey.
+Variable values and curve associated to an scientific object can be masked by clicking on its associated curve label which at this point changes from black to grey.
 Clicking a second time on the label as the effect to show again the previously hidden curve.

 ## Documents